 Now, hear this!!
-What a Recruiter looks for in the Resume of a graduate is different from that of an experienced candidate.
+What a human resources recruiter looks for in the resume of a graduate is different from that of an experienced candidate.

-In a graduate, the Recruiter is looking for potential.
+In a graduate, the HR recruiter is looking for potential.
 As a graduate, it is expected that the candidate does not have much experience.
-Most likely, such candidate would be fresh from school and maybe have only Industrial Training and NYSC experience.
+Most likely, such a candidate would be fresh from school and maybe have only Industrial Training and NYSC experience.

-In an experienced candidate, the Recruiter is looking for experience.
+In an experienced candidate, the HR recruiter is looking for experience.
 It is expected the candidate has worked for years on the same or related role being applied for.

-So when preparing a Resume, the candidate should dwell on sections that show ability to deliver results and/or lead teams.
-Such sections are Experience (Please mention achievements on each job; they could be results you got, teams you led, ideas your gave and so on), Skills (Disciplines in your job or field you have experience in and software you can use).
-If you have Certifications and Training, you can add them.
-But trust me, Experience and Skills are the most important sections on the Resume of an experience candidate.
+So when preparing a resume, the candidate should dwell on sections that show the ability to deliver results and/or lead teams.
+Such sections are Experience (Please mention achievements on each job; they could be results you got, teams you led, ideas you gave, and so on), Skills (Disciplines in your job or field you have experience in and software you can use).
+If you have certifications and training, you can add them.
+But trust me, experience and skills are the most important sections on the resume of an experienced candidate.

-Feel free to visit our Resume Gallery to see how the Resume for an experience candidate looks like.
+Feel free to visit our Resume Gallery to see how the resume of an experienced candidate looks like.